IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 ### MHW Conditions in the EEZ:

 The Exclusive Economic Zone (EEZ, red), Northern Shelf Bioregion (NSB, orange) and Southern Shelf Bioregion (SSB, purple) are indicated in the time series below.
-The area of these regions categorized to be in MHW status over the last year are shown beginning in 2022.
+The spatial and percent area of these regions categorized to be in MHW status are shown beginning in 2022.

 <details>
 <summary>